Azure/azure-sdk-for-java/sdk/cosmos/changelog/README.md

 - Namespace changes from microsoft-azure-cosmos to azure-cosmos
 - Getter and Setter changes to get() & set() pattern

+### 3.3.2
+ - ChangeFeedProcessor; fixes and extra logging related to the creations of the lease documents.
+ - Port consistency policy bug fix (see https://github.com/Azure/azure-cosmosdb-java/pull/196)

 ### 3.3.1
 - Added @JsonIgnore on getLogger in JsonSerializable